JacquesCarette/Drasil/wiki/What-If.md

 done in different phases, each of which produces artifacts.
 And, in general, there are different people who will perform these activities.
-Because Waterfall and Spiral are also idealized development processes, we're going to dub ours the **Idealized Process for Theory-based Development** or IPTD for short.
+Because Waterfall and Spiral are also idealized development processes, we're going to dub ours the **Idealized
+Theory-based Development** process or ITD for short.

-So what would development of an application using the IPTD be, assuming some future full-featured version of Drasil, and a large library of captured knowledge?
+So what would development of an application using the ITD process be, assuming some future full-featured version of Drasil, and a large library of captured knowledge?

-A developper would:
+A developer would:
 1. Figure out the 'context' in which their application exists,
 2. Gather from the Drasil library all the domain theories that fit that context,